-- 1. Cultural arts series of lectures, films, concerts, theater, and art exhibits as listed in the College/Community Programs Brochure.
-Students are admitted either free or for a nominal admission price to these activities. - 2.
-Social programs of popular films, concerts, coffee houses, afternoon activities, special events, etc., as listed on the activity calendar.
-Students are admitted free or for a nominal admission price. - 3.
-Intercollegiate and intramural sports free admission to all athletic events on campus and open recreation hours for students are provided in Building M. - 4.
-Student publications weekly student newspaper, Harbinger, and annual visual arts/literary magazine, Point of View, available free to students. - 5.
-Other publications the College/Community Programs brochure, the activity calendar and the Student Handbook, available free to students. - 6.
-Health Services partially funds the services of a physician available to students. - 7.
-A variety of clubs and organizations offered for student involvement including curricular and special interest groups as well as student government, the radio station, speech team and pom pon and cheerleading. - 8.
-Discount tickets to Chicago area theater, movies, sporting, amusement, and other attractions are offered on a seasonal basis to Harper students when they are made available to the Student Activities Office. - 9.
-Short-Term Loans of up to \$50.00 for ten days are available to students for emergency expenses. - Legal Services free legal advice by practicing attorneys is available to students. - 11.
-Other activities/program services approved by the Student Senate which benefit the student body.
+1. Cultural arts series of lectures, films, concerts, theater and art exhibits as listed in the College/Community Programs Brochure.
+Students are admitted either free or for a nominal admission price to these activities.

+2. Social programs of popular films, concerts, coffee houses, afternoon activities, special events, etc., as listed on the activity calendar.
+Students are admitted free or for a nominal admission price.

+3. Intercollegiate and intramural sports - free admission to all athletic events on campus and open recreation hours for students are provided in Building M.

+4. Student publications weekly student newspaper, Harbinger, and annual visual arts/ literary magazine, Point of View, available free to students.

+5. Other publications - the College/Community Programs brochure, the activity calendar and the Student Handbook, available free to students.

+6. Health Services - partially funds the services of a physician available to students.

+7. A variety of clubs and organizations offered for student involvement including curricular and special-interest groups as well as student government, the radio station, speech team and pom pon and cheerleading.

+8. Discount tickets to Chicago area theater, movies, sporting, amusement and other attractions are offered on a seasonal basis to Harper students when they are made available to the Student Activities Office.

+Short-Term Loans of up to \$50.00 for ten days are available to students for emergency expenses.

+10. Legal Services - free legal advice by practicing attorneys is available to students.

+11. Other activities/program services approved by the Student Senate which benefit the student body.

+Cultural Arts Series

+The cultural arts series provides the College with programs representative of the various arts - dance, art, drama, films and music - plus a forum for the discussion of issues and ideas through a lecture series.
+Financed by the student activity fee, these are planned by a student faculty cultural arts committee and are scheduled regularly throughout the year.